eocdb/ocdb-docs/docs/source/ocdb-api-cli.md

 - __mtype__: filters radiometric data depending on wavelength option.
 Could be 'all', 'multispectral' or 'hyperspectral'
 - __shallow__: set to 'yes' to include also measurements indicated as done in shallow waters by the PIs (Default is 'no')
 - __pmode__: can be set either to 'contains' (to filter results based on selected pgroup or variables), or to 'same_cruise' (to include measurements from cruise during which __all__ the selected groups/variables were acquired), or to 'do_not_filter' (to not filter results at all)
 - __pgroup__: looks for files containing only certain geophysical variable types.
-Refer to [Search](ocdb-search.md) chapter for the complete list
+Refer to [Search the OCDB using the GUI](ocdb-search.md) chapter for the complete list
 - __pname__: looks for files containing only the specified variables.
-A complete list of queryable variables are available [here](ocdb-standard-field-unit.md)
+A complete list of queryable variables are available [OCDB standard field names and units](ocdb-standard-field-unit.md)
 - __status__: set to 'PUBLISHED' to get only public available data or to 'PROCESSED' to get both public and not published data (available only for admin users and data owners)
 - __submission_id__: looks for data submitted below the specified submission label
 - __geojson__: (Default is True)
 - __user_id__: look for data submitted by the specified user (by username)

-The results is a dictionary containing information and whole dataset related to the file containing the measurement the satisfied the search criteria.
+The result is a dictionary containing information and whole dataset related to the file containing the measurement the satisfied the search criteria.
 Dictionary keys are:

 - *locations*: geometries representing the spatial extent of each dataset (point or rectangle)